-Heralding the arrival of spring, and encapsulating the transience of life itself, nothing stirs the Japanese soul quite like the ephemeral cherry blossom.
-But while the world and her husband descend on Tokyo and Kyoto to catch the blooms in early April, we recommend seeking out some more secluded spots to appreciate this spectacle away from the melee.
+Nothing stirs the Japanese soul quite like the cherry blossom.
+It heralds the arrival of spring and encapsulates the transience of life itself.
+But while the world and her husband descend on Tokyo and Kyoto to catch the blooms in early April, we recommend seeking out some more secluded spots to appreciate the spectacle away from the crowds.

 Kawazu, Izu Peninsula

 Think you need to wait until April to catch Japan’s cherry blossom?
 Think again!
 Visit Tokyo in early February and hop on a train for a scenic three-hour ride down the Izu Peninsula to Kawazu.
 This small town boasts the earliest appearing cherry blossom on Honshu, Japan’s main island.

 What’s more, the flowers open at a slower pace than all of the other cherry blossom varieties.
 The blooms last for around a month, rather than the usual two weeks – so there is more time to make the most of them.
 Join the locals for a picnic by the river under a 4km-long stretch of pink.

 When to go: Early April

 The Japanese archipelago encompasses more than 6,000 islands, so it would be a shame not to indulge in a little island hopping.
 Take a 20-minute ferry ride from Takamatsu (on Shikoku, the smallest of Japan’s four main islands), to Megijima.

 Measuring just 1 by 4km, the island’s 200 inhabitants are outnumbered by cherry blossom trees.
 When they flower in early April, you can soak up the sight of pink canopies against the backdrop of the island-strewn Seto Inland Sea.